LordZorgath/MOSES/README.md

 # Run instructions:

 ```
-./MOSES --core <core> -f </path/to/game/>
+./MOSES -c, --core <core> -f, --file </path/to/game/>
 ```
-Optional commands: `-sc <integer scaling factor> --vol <volume as a %>`
+Optional commands: `-s, --scale <integer scaling factor> -v, --volume <integer volume, 0-100>`

 Supported cores:

 `chip8`

+`schip`

 `xochip`

-`xochip-fast` - same as `xochip`, but runs the core much faster, some games require this.

-`schip` - use `--legacy` argument to emulate HP-48 superchip, otherwise Octo's implementation will be used.
+Core specific options should be specified by adding comma-seperated keys after the core.
+Values should be seperated by an equals sign.
+For example, `chip8,nodisplaywait,sp=1000`

+Valid core specific options:

+`chip8`, `schip` and `xochip`: `speed=<integer>`, the number of instructions to execute in a frame.

+`chip8` and `schip`: `nodisplaywait`, disables display wait emulation.
+This is needed to run the cores as fast as possible.

+`schip`: `legacy`, enables emulation of legacy Schip behaviour.
+Otherwise, the Schip core will act as it does in Octo.